alexfigliolia/metrics-queue/README.md

 import { MetricsQueue } from "metrics-queue";

 MetricsQueue.init();
-// Bam...off to the races
+// off to the races
 ```

 `MetricsQueue.init` accepts an optional configuration object: